suit-wg/architecture/draft-ietf-suit-architecture.md

 vulnerability in the old firmware image may allow an attacker to gain control of the device.

-## High reliability {#reliability}
+## Robust against becoming unbootable {#reliability}

 A power failure at any time must not cause a failure of the device.
 Equally, adverse network conditions during an update must not cause the failure of the device.

 A failure to validate any part of an update must not cause a failure of the device.
 One way to achieve this functionality is to provide a minimum of two storage locations for firmware and one bootable location for firmware.
-An alternative approach is to use a 2nd stage bootloader with build-in full featured firmware update functionality such that it is possible to return to the update process after power down.
+An alternative approach is to use a second stage bootloader with build-in full featured firmware update functionality such that it is possible to return to the update process after power down.